pblaney/mgp1000/README.md

 | `*.pruned.maf.gt.filtered.refmerged.26.P` | ADMIXTURE population allele frequencies |
 | `*.pruned.maf.gt.filtered.refmerged.26.Q_se` | standard error of ADMIXTURE ancestry fractions |

-Upon completion of the Germline Variant Analysis, there is a `make germline-completeion` command that is useful for collecting the run-related logs.
+Upon completion of the Germline Variant Analysis, there is a `make germline-completion` command that is useful for collecting the run-related logs.
 ```
 make germline-completion
 ```